Introduction

 Month 4

-My thoughts on how I managed to avoid the frustrations which I knew that I was vulnerable to.
+My thoughts on how I managed to avoid the frustrations which I knew I was vulnerable to.

 Home Rehabilitation